SciEcon/Intelligent-Economics-XAI-Autumn-2021/project5/Gradescope.md

 ### [6.
 The future of grading](#The-future-of-grading)

-# 1.Introduction
+# 1.Introduction to Gradescope Resources

+## 1.1.
+About Gradescope
-Gradescope can help the instructor to properly administer and grade all of the assessments, no matter online or in-class, and it is designed to save time grading and get a clear picture of how the students are doing.
-This platform supports all subjects to be graded, including Computer Science, Economics, Mathematics, Engineering, etc. It creates a platform for the instructor to make a profile of all the assignments that have been designed, including exams, homework, and codes.
+Gradescope can help the instructor to properly administer and grade all of the assessments, no matter online or in-class.
+It is designed to save grading time by enabling scalable assessment in different subjects, including Computer Science, Economics, Mathematics, Engineering, etc (Singh et al, 2017).
+It creates a platform for the instructor to make a profile of all the assignments that have been designed, including exams, homework, and codes.
 At the same time, it supports a quick and flexible grading experience by applying detailed feedback with a simple click.
 Moreover, Gradescope also supports visualization of the rubric level and overall statistics to better understand the students’ progress.
-This platform also explores the potential AI-assisted grading experience by applying Natural Language Processing techniques to classify the students’ assignments and thus enable the instructor to grade by group.
+This platform also explores the potential AI-assisted grading experience by applying Natural Language Processing techniques to classify the students’ assignments and thus enable the instructor to grade by groups.
 Overall, this platform optimizes the grading experiences and makes the hands-on experience more efficient.

 # 2.How Gradescope: A step-by-step guide